Eshan-dev/pdf/readme.md

 PDF
 ===

-PDF extension is intended to provide features for PDF manipulation, such as filling PDF forms, merging PDF files together or outputting PDF to the browser directly.
+PDF extension is intended to provide some features for PDF manipulation, such as filling PDF forms, merging PDF files together or outputting PDF to the browser directly.